How Patient Journey Mapping Can Improve Operations and Outcomes for Your Practice

 Patient journey maps aren’t just abstract concepts.
 They allow medical facilities to put themselves in their patient’s shoes and evaluate their experience holistically.
 You can gain insight into areas of care you may have overlooked or missed, such as communication barriers between the patient and the provider.
 A visual representation of the patient journey helps care providers spot gaps at different stages and work on solutions that ensure a seamless patient experience.

 For instance, a congested appointment line can hinder booking, leading to lost patients.
-Or patients canceling their appointments because of a scheduling conflict and never receiving a follow-up can result in client loss.
+Or, patients canceling their appointments because of a scheduling conflict and never receiving a follow-up can result in client loss.
 The patient journey map identifies these inconsistencies and helps you monitor the issue and develop solutions.
 For instance, a possible solution to reduce patient no-shows at the clinic may be to send automatic reminders.

-What Are the Benefits of Mapping Your Patient Journey?
+What Are The Benefits of Mapping Your Patient Journey?

 Developing and evaluating a patient journey map can offer the following benefits: